PROFILE

 Chinese.

-The last dynasty was established in 1644,
+The last dynasty was established in 1644, when

-when the Manchus overthrew the native Ming
+the Manchus overthrew the native Ming dynasty

-dynasty and established the Qing (Ch'ing)
+and established the Qing (Ch'ing) dynasty with

-the next half century gained control of many
+half century gained control of many border

-border areas, including Xinjiang, Yunnan, Tibet,
+areas, including Xinjiang, Yunnan, Tibet,

 Mongolia, and Taiwan.
 The success of the early